EMCMS/emcms/index.md

 **DETECT**

-We also build models to maximize the level of information extracted from the spectra of structually unknown chemicals.
+In this project we build models to maximize the level of information extracted from the spectra of structually unknown chemicals.
 Our models take advantage the structual information implicitly present in the fragmentation pattern of an organic chemical.
 These complex models use a combination of chromatographic and mass spectrometric behavior of organic chemicals to infer about their environmental fate and toxicity.

 *Selected Publications*
 * Predicting RP-LC retention indices of structurally unknown chemicals from mass spectrometry data, *ChemRxiv*, 2022, [link](https://chemrxiv.org/engage/chemrxiv/article-details/6284b39d708767488a56959d).